-Free day to explore at leisure.
 With the Ranga located within easy driving distance of the highlights of the south coast, perhaps consider driving to Iceland’s southernmost village Vik, where the black sand beaches make for dramatic coastal views.
 En route, be sure to stop at Seljalandsfoss waterfall, where it’s possible to walk behind the gushing torrent of water.
-In the summer months, the high cliffs of Dyrholaey are a must-see, with thousands of puffins, guillemots, razorbills, and gannets in residence.
-You can continue to the Skaftafell national park with its glaciers and walking trails, and a little further on the Jokulsarlon Glacier Lagoon where you can see icebergs calving from the glacier and floating out to sea.
+In the evening, retreat back to your hotel or perhaps stay out and search once more for the northern lights.
 (B)

 This morning, check out of your hotel and head for the Blue Lagoon*.
 Here you can plunge into the warm, healing waters of this incredible geothermal pool.
 Speak to a Regent specialist about upgrading your package to enjoy spa treatments, meals in the restaurant or even an in-water massage.
 Once you’re fully relaxed, hop back in the car and drive on to Keflavík airport, where you will return your car and board your flight back to the UK.
 (B)

 *Blue Lagoon entrance not included.
 Please ask a travel Specialist to book your Blue Lagoon excursion.